 - Consult the 15.11 Roadmap - The call records older than 365 days will be periodically removed.
 The first automatic purge will occur in the night after the upgrade.
-See Purge Logs for more details.
+See xivo-purge-db for more details.

 - Consult the 15.08 Roadmap - The Dialer Xlet has been integrated in Identity Xlet.